Dual Recovery Network with Online Compensation for Image Super-Resolution: Experimental Results

-\subsection{Experimental settings}
+\subsection{Experimental Settings}

 We train our DHN based on 91 images in \cite{SCSR} and 200 training images in \emph{BSD500} \cite{BSD}.
-Besides, as mentioned in Sec. \ref{sec:EHN}, during the training process of EHN, contrast of the ground truth images is first adjusted with random perturbation for more robustly extracting HF map from the \refc{references}.

-With the mentioned 291 images, we first transfer the images to $YC_{b}C_{r}$ color space and only utilize the $Y$ channel.
-The chrominance channels are later simply up-sampled by the Bi-cubic method in the testing process.
-Then we generate sub-images at the size of $32\times32$ from images in the dataset with the stride step of 16 pixel.
+The images are first transferred to $YC_{b}C_{r}$ color space and only utilize the $Y$ channel.
+The chrominance channels are later simply up-sampled by the bicubic method in the testing process.
+Then, we generate sub-images at the size of $32\times32$ from images in the dataset with the stride step of 16 pixel.
 Down-sampling method in \cite{NCSR} is utilized that images are first blurred and then down-sampled with factors of 2, 3 and 4.
 As a result, around 10 thousand sub-images are obtained for training.
-The learning rate is initially set as $10^{-4}$.
+The learning rate is initially set as $10^{-4}$ and drops to $10^{-5}$ after 50,000 iterations.

 We compare our algorithm with different SR methods including a typical learning-based SR method \cite{NE} (denoted as NE) and two online compensation methods \cite{landmark2013,onlinetmm2016} (respectively denoted as Landmark and GSSR).
-For fairly comparison, we add the retrieved HR reference \refc{images} to the training set of the learning-based method NE.
+For fair comparison, we add the retrieved HR reference image to the training set of learning-based method NE.
 Besides, the intermediate results derived by IHN \cite{IHN} are also shown as the baseline.
-The baseline is one of the newest deep based SR methods without using external \refc{references}.
-The testing images are chosen from the Oxford Building dataset\footnotemark[1].
-There are totally 8 testing images named from 'a' to 'h' for comparison, which have also been shown in Fig. \ref{fig:f3}.
-For each testing image, we retrieve 4 reference images to extract the EHF map for enhancement.
+The baseline is one of the newest deep based SR methods without using external references.
+The testing images are chosen from the Oxford Building dataset\footnotemark[1] and the online retrieval is also performed over it.
+There are totally 8 testing images named from (a) to (h) for comparison, as shown in Fig. \ref{fig:f3}.
+We set $\emph{K}=4$ for the number of reference images.
+More experimental results can be found on our website\footnotemark[2].

-\refc{Note that experimental results of Landmark are only enhanced by one single reference image.
-Whole experimental results will be updated soon.}